Project Configurations for Android πŸ› οΈ

 production_x86 {

-// Append automatically a different code version to identify the different version when app is published and we observe the tracking info.
+// Append automatically a different code version to identify the different version when app is published and observe the tracking info.

 versionCode Integer.parseInt("6" + defaultConfig.versionCode)